 Employer – This might be shocking to hear, but there are some employers out there who will check your credit report (with your permission).
 Industries that often check your credit report include those that deal with financial services, chemical, and defense.

 Renting a home – If you have decided that you don't want to own a home, do not think that you have escaped having your credit history checked.
 Your landlord will most likely check your credit history.
 They will want to know if you pay your bills on time or if you have skipped bills entirely.
 This will say a lot about you as a renter, whether you want to believe it or not.
 If your credit history is not something they want to see, you may be denied the rental altogether, you may be asked to pay multiple months at once, or you may be asked to find a co-signer just in case you fail to pay your rent.

 Credit cards – If you don't care about credit, then you probably will not care about this one.
-However, if you want a credit card, especially one with a good rewards system in place (such as if you want to earn a free cruise or free $400 in travel), then you will want a higher credit score.
+However, if you want a credit card, especially one with a good rewards system in place (learn more at How To Take A 10 Day Trip To Hawaii For $22.40), then you will want a higher credit score.
 The good reward credit card offers and acceptances are usually only available to though with good or excellent credit scores.

 Loans (home, car, etc.) – If you apply for a loan, your credit score and credit history will definitely be checked.
 Before you are approved for a loan of any sort, the lending institution is going to thoroughly check your financial history so that they don't end up losing money on your loan.
 There are a lot of expenses that go into owning a home, so getting the lowest interest rate possible is very important.

 I once signed up for a free credit score company who used to have those catchy singing commercials.
 I thought it they were supplying a free credit score, and I remember being charged months later.
 I didn't catch the charge the first time either, and I was actually charged a few times before I noticed.